antrhsg/Patient_Care_Desktop/README.md

 ## Requirements

-- Java 14 or later (uses switch expressions)
+- Java 14 or later
-- No external libraries or build tools needed

 ## Running the app